The 4 BEST Day Trips from Tokyo

 Click here to get lots of great tips for traveling around Asia as well as this FREE 3-week Japan itinerary guide.

-If you’re doing a day trip from Tokyo on your own, I suggest taking a train or bus to Kawaguchi-ko Station (2-3 hours; ¥1,950-2,510) and making that as your base as you explore the area.
+If you’re doing a day trip to Mt.
+Fuji on your own, I recommend taking a train or bus to Kawaguchi-ko Station (2-3 hours; ¥1,950-2,510) and making that as your base for exploring the area.

 • The station has a great tourist information center.
-There are lots of signs in English.
 When I visited, there was actually tourism staff standing outside the station guiding people to the appropriate buses.
-All that I spoke to had fluent English, so communication should not be a problem.
+Everyone I spoke to had fluent English, so communication was never a problem.

 • Kawaguchi-ko is also THE transportation hub for the region.
 Many buses from Tokyo terminate at its station.
-The station’s buses and trains connect to the other lakes and tourist attractions in the area.
+Plus, the station’s buses and trains connect to the other lakes and tourist attractions in the area.

 • If you’re staying overnight, it’s got a good selection of accommodations.